semanticize/semanticizest/README.rst

 Documentation
 -------------

-The documentation can be found at https://semanticize.github.io/semanticizest/
+Full documentation can be found at https://semanticize.github.io/semanticizest/

 Copyright and license